 |Alma Mater:||Mount St. Mary's|

-Christian, 29, was an assistant coach at Virginia Commonwealth this season, helping guide the Rams to the Third Round of the 2012 NCAA Tournament.
+Christian was an assistant coach at Virginia Commonwealth under Shaka Smart in 2011-12, helping guide the Rams to the Third Round of the 2012 NCAA Tournament.
 VCU won the Colonial Athletic Association Tournament title and finished with a school-record 29 wins this year.
 VCU led the NCAA in steals and steals per game.
 Christian worked hand-in-hand with VCU starting shooting guard Troy Daniels, who broke the school record for three-pointers made.

 Prior to his time at VCU, he spent three years at William & Mary.
 In three seasons with the Tribe, he helped usher in a new era of basketball.
 The Tribe made their second postseason appearance in school history in 2010 and recorded the third most wins in school history with 22.

 On the recruiting trail, he aided in the Tribe's 2010 recruiting class that was ranked among the best in "Mid-Major" classes in the country and the best in the CAA by ESPN.com and Scouts, Inc. During his time with William & Mary, Christian was responsible for recruiting in Virginia, Texas and the Washington, D.C. region.

 One of the foundations for Christian's style of play came from his first collegiate job as an assistant coach at Emory & Henry.
 In 2005-06, Emory & Henry averaged 104.3 points and 17.6 three-point field goals made per game.
 Christian moved on to serve as the Director of Basketball Operations at Bucknell Univeristy the next two seasons.

 As a player, Christian was a three-year captain at the Mount, scoring 581 points in 90 career games and 56 starts.
 He led the Mount in scoring at 11.3 points per game in 2001-02 and averaged 8.2 points the following season.